 - Spices.
 Italian seasoning, cumin, garlic powder (which is quicker and easier than garlic cloves), salt, and pepper make this from-scratch filling far from one-note.

 - Fresh Herbs.
-Parsley and cilantro would both be delicious, fresh, and colorful.
+A sprinkle of parsley or cilantro would be delicious, fresh, and colorful.

 - Greek Yogurt.
-Swap less healthy sour cream for equally cool, thick, and creamy non-fat plain Greek yogurt.
-It’s tangy and scrumptious on these peppers.
+Instead of sour cream, try cool, thick, and creamy plain Greek yogurt.
+It’s tangy and scrumptious on stuffed peppers.

 - Avocado.
 Sliced avocado is always a good choice.